weleoka/discdex/README.md

 This can easily be changed in the config part of discdex.py

 An entry in the indexing file takes the form:

-Path to device - Device name - Path to file - Name of file - File type - Date modified - Size
+Path to device - Device name - Path to file - File name - File type - Modified - Size